chicagopython/chipy.org/README.md

 # Chipy.org

-The code for the Chipy.org website
+This is the code for the Chipy.org website.
-This project is open source and the license can be found in LICENSE.
+This project is open source, and the license can be found in LICENSE.

 [![CircleCI](https://circleci.com/gh/chicagopython/chipy.org/tree/master.svg?style=svg)](https://circleci.com/gh/chicagopython/chipy.org/tree/master)

-Chipy.org is setup using the [12factor](http://12factor.net) methodology.
+Chipy.org is set up using the [12factor](http://12factor.net) methodology.
 The site is normally powered by Heroku, but you can use Docker and Docker Compose for local development.

 ## Installation

-To get setup with chipy.org code it is recommended that you use the following:
+To get setup with chipy.org code, it is recommended that you use the following:

 * Docker - https://docs.docker.com/install/
 * docker-compose - https://docs.docker.com/compose/install/
 * make - https://www.gnu.org/software/make/

+For Windows users not using Windows 10 Pro, we recommend using Docker Toolbox from https://docs.docker.com/toolbox/toolbox_install_windows/ .
+After following the README instructions below, select the `default` virtual machine in VirtualBox.
+Set up port forwarding from the Guest Port as 8000 to the Host Port as 8000.
+Go to `localhost:8000` on your browser to see the site.

+Note: A `.gitattributes` file has been provided to keep line endings as LF, instead of CRLF, on checkout and commit.
+Issues related to developing on Windows with Docker Toolbox are likely related to files having incorrect line endings.

 ## Setting up a Local development environment using Docker